aparcar/librenet6-gsoc/blog2.md

 A feature of Tinc is to perform NAT traversal so both CG's may connect directly with one another to avoid routing all traffic over the IPv6 server.

-The picture below tries to illustrate the idea
+The picture below tries to illustrate the idea.

 ![Tinc mesh](tinc-mesh.png)

+One of the advantages of LibreNet6 is to handle multiple IPv6 server and CG at the same time.
+Babeld allows to choose the fastest connection within the Tinc mesh and in mesh clouds the used mesh routing protocol decides which gateway to choose.

 # Speeding up development